Please Read How You Can Help Keep the Encyclopedia Free

 - Klima, G., 2000a, “Thomas of Sutton on the Nature of the Intellective Soul and the Thomistic Theory of Being”, in J. Aertsen, et al. (eds.), Nach der Verurteilung von 1277.
 Philosophie und Theologie an der Universität von Paris im letzten Viertel des 13.
 Jahrhunderts, Studien und Texte (Miscellanea Mediaevalia 28), Berlin-New York, 2000, pp. 436-455.

-- Klima, G., 2000b, “Aquinas on One and Many”, Documenti e Studi sulla Tradizione Filosofica Medievale (An International Journal on the Philosophical Tradition from Late Antiquity to the Late Middle Ages of the Società Internazionale per lo Studio del Medioevo Latino), 11 (2000), pp. 195-215.
+- –––, 2000b, “Aquinas on One and Many”, Documenti e Studi sulla Tradizione Filosofica Medievale (An International Journal on the Philosophical Tradition from Late Antiquity to the Late Middle Ages of the Società Internazionale per lo Studio del Medioevo Latino), 11 (2000), pp. 195-215.

-- Klima, G., 1993a, “‘Socrates est species’: Logic, Metaphysics and Psychology in St. Thomas Aquinas' Treatment of a Paralogism”, in K. Jacobi (ed.), Argumentationstheorie: Scholastische Forschungen zu den logischen und semantischen Regeln korrekten Folgerns, Brill: Leiden, the Netherlands, 1993, pp. 489-504.
+- –––, 1993a, “‘Socrates est species’: Logic, Metaphysics and Psychology in St. Thomas Aquinas' Treatment of a Paralogism”, in K. Jacobi (ed.), Argumentationstheorie: Scholastische Forschungen zu den logischen und semantischen Regeln korrekten Folgerns, Brill: Leiden, the Netherlands, 1993, pp. 489-504.

-- Kretzmann, N., Kenny, A., and Pinborg, J. (eds.), 1982, The Cambridge History of Later Medieval Philosophy, Cambridge University Press: Cambridge.
+- Kretzmann, N., and A. Kenny and J. Pinborg (eds.), 1982, The Cambridge History of Later Medieval Philosophy, Cambridge University Press: Cambridge.

 - Libera, A. de, 1996, La querelle des universeaux: De Platon à la fin du Moyen Age, Éditions du Seuil: Paris, 1996.